-This topic describes how VMware Tanzu Kubernetes Grid Integrated Edition recommends you approach the sizing of VMs for cluster components.
+This topic describes the VMware-recommended procedure for sizing VMs for VMware Tanzu Kubernetes Grid Integrated Edition (TKGI) cluster components.

 When you configure plans in the Tanzu Kubernetes Grid Integrated Edition tile, you provide VM sizes for the control plane and worker node VMs.
 For more information about configuring plans, see the Plans section of Installing Tanzu Kubernetes Grid Integrated Edition for your IaaS:

 You select the number of control plane nodes when you configure the plan.

 For worker node VMs, you select the number and size based on the needs of your workload.
 The sizing of control plane and worker node VMs is highly dependent on the characteristics of the workload.
 Adapt the recommendations in this topic based on your own workload requirements.